yu-ni1989/SDCI/README.md

-f our project is helpful for your research, please consider citing:
+If our project is helpful for your research, please consider citing:

 @misc{wang2026bidirectionalcrossperceptionopenvocabularysemantic,
       title={Bidirectional Cross-Perception for Open-Vocabulary Semantic Segmentation in Remote Sensing Imagery},